610jackson/LinuxBackupScript/README.md

 Next, I created a backup folder called mybackup and a file 1.
 I had already set the mybackupfolder as the destination for the backup.
 After making the script runnable with chmod +x, I ran the script.
-Then I navigated to my backupfolder and listed the contents and confirmed I saw my backup file.
+Then I navigated to my backupfolder and listed the contents and confirmed I saw my backupfile.

 ![image](https://github.com/610jackson/LinuxBackupScript/blob/main/Picture1.png)